Das-Kollektiv/tdme2/README-MiniScript.md

 See this example that shows user script functions and recursion.

-It also shows $arguments array variable, which is created in function context and allows access to all arguments that the function was called with.
-Argument variable names in function declaration are also populated in function context with corresponding values.
+Argument variables, parsed in function declarations are populated in function context with corresponding values.

 ```
 ...
 # user script function of recursive factorial computation